How to proceed

 Theatres or event organisers must declare their income by means of our form for the declaration of income within ten days after the end of the performance(s) to SSA.

 The collection of the remuneration for performing rights shall be made by SSA.

 Compensation for the effort put into creating a Intellectual property creation in literature and art (as well as computer programmes) exhibiting an individual and therefore unique character.
 Said individual character is the prerequisite that a work can be protected.... commissioned by a producer (company, association etc.) is usually paid in the form of a honorarium (sometimes also referred to as a “commission premium”).
 Said premium only covers the time spent creating the Intellectual property creation in literature and art (as well as computer programmes) exhibiting an individual and therefore unique character.
 Said individual character is the prerequisite that a work can be protected.....

 It must, however, not include any copyrights linked to the performances (or other uses) that have already been assigned to SSA by the authors through their membership.
 Such copyrights are subject of a separate contract which is concluded between the producer and SSA at a later stage.

 Touring in Switzerland and abroad

 In the case of performance tours, the payment of the performing rights must be fulfilled by the producer.
-The producer may delegate the payment of the copyright fees to the venue on condition that he informs SSA beforehand.
+The producer may delegate the payment of the Entirety of legal provisions attributing the author of a work moral and proprietary privileges.... fees to the venue on condition that he informs SSA beforehand.
 This principle shall also apply to tours abroad.

 Please do not forget that you notify us of your tours by means of your own documentation via email.